bryantm1123/bryantm1123.github.io/_pages/tutorials/vscode-workflow/vscode-workflow.md

 ---
-title: Combine VSCode, Markdown, and Git on MacOS to Create a Docs as Code Workflow
+title: Combine VSCode, Markdown, and Git on MacOS to Create a Docs-as-Code Workflow
 permalink: /vscode-workflow/
 ---